Zuzana Hejnová: 2013

 Hejnová won Diamond League races over 400 m Hurdles in Shanghai (53.79), Eugene (53.70), Oslo (53.60), Paris (53.23 NR), and London (53.07 NR).
 She also won races in Des Moines (54.41), Prague (54.55) and Ostrava (53.32).
 She secured maximum points for Czech Republic in the European Team Championships First League in Dublin by winning the 400 m in 51.90 seconds.
 On 15 August 2013 in Moscow, Hejnová became World Champion over 400 m hurdles with a new Czech record (52.83 NR).

 2016

 Despite winning her semi-final, Hejnová came fourth in the 400-metre hurdles at the 2016 Olympic Games in Rio de Janeiro.

 She threatened to sue Czech Post for 1 million koruna over the use of her likeness on a stamp celebrating the 2016 Olympic Games.
 The Court of Appeal found in favour of Hejnová, leading to Czech Post paying her an undisclosed settlement.

+After the Olympic Games, Hejnová switched to the German coach Falk Balzer.

+2017

+In 2017, Hejnová won the silver medal in the 400 meters at the European Indoor Championships in Belgrade with a time of 52.42 seconds, finishing second behind the French athlete Floria Gueï.
+After the 2017 indoor season, Balzer ended their collaboration and she switched to Dana Jandová.